earfun1234/EaRFuN-Bot./README.md

-# 🌟 **Anik-Bot** 🌟
+# 🌟 **Earfun-Bot** 🌟

-Anik-Bot is a powerful and customizable bot built with Node.js, designed to provide seamless automation and interaction on Facebook Messenger.
+Earfun-Bot is a powerful and customizable bot built with Node.js, designed to provide seamless automation and interaction on Facebook Messenger.
 With features like auto-reply, welcome messages, and precise time integration, Anik-Bot is your go-to solution for smart bot management.

 ---